apache/parquet-format/README.md

 which is defined for each column in the file footer.
-Parquet supports common sort orders for logical and primitive types and also special orders for types with potentially ambiguous semantics (e.g., NaN ordering for floating point types).
-The details are documented in the
-[Thrift definition](src/main/thrift/parquet.thrift) in the `ColumnOrder` union.
+Parquet supports common sort orders for logical and primitive types and also special orders for types with potentially ambiguous semantics (e.g., NaN ordering for floating point types, INT96 timestamps).
+The details are documented in the [Thrift definition](src/main/thrift/parquet.thrift) in the `ColumnOrder` union.

 ## Nested Encoding